Matt Sharrock, Marimbist/Percussionist

-Noted for his “intense directness” with an “expert and vivid” style by the Boston Musical Intelligencer, Matt Sharrock is a mover and a shaker tirelessly championing the works of living composers.
-As half of the bass clarinet/marimba duo Transient Canvas, he has premiered over 40 new works and performed across the United States from San Francisco to Brooklyn and from Jordan Hall to The Goat Farm Arts Center.
+Hailed as “nothing short of fabulous” by the Boston Musical Intelligencer, Matt Sharrock is a mover and a shaker tirelessly championing the works of living composers.
+As half of the bass clarinet/marimba duo Transient Canvas, he has premiered over 50 new works and performed across the United States, from San Francisco to Brooklyn and from Jordan Hall to The Goat Farm Arts Center.
 Always looking for innovative ways to connect with new audiences, he melds drama and music with his solo project Narratives and rides the line between rock band and new music ensemble as a member of the Boston Percussion Group.
-Matt has also performed with some of New England’s finest ensembles, including the Portland Symphony Orchestra, Boston Modern Orchestra Project, and Symphony New Hampshire.
+As an orchestral percussionist, Matt has also performed with some of New England’s finest ensembles, including the Portland Symphony Orchestra, Boston Modern Orchestra Project, and Symphony New Hampshire.

 Matt holds an M.M. in Marimba Performance from The Boston Conservatory and a B.M. in Music Performance (Percussion) from Baldwin Wallace University.
 His primary teachers include Nancy Zeltsman and Jack Van Geem (marimba); Keith Aleo, Josh Ryan, and Sam Solomon (percussion); John Grimes (timpani), Sharan Leventhal (chamber music), and Dwight Oltman (conducting).

 Matt proudly endorses Marimba One marimbas and mallets.